wirt-ee/wirt-ee.github.io/docs/logbook/openstack-trail/index.md

 ## Bugs that repeat

-Bugs on this estate had a tendency to repeat themselves from version to version.
+Bugs on this environment had a tendency to repeat themselves from version to version.
 Each one below is filed in full at its first appearance; the repeats are one-line pointers.

 | The bug | First | Seen again |
 |---|---|---|